10 Easy Steps For Storing Kitchen Appliances in Self-Storage

 - Avoid placing heavy boxes on top of delicate appliances.

-#10 Store Your Kitchen Appliances In Your Self-Storage Unit
+#10 Storing Your Kitchen Appliances In Your Self-Storage Unit

 Congrats!
 You’ve now correctly packed and transported your kitchen appliances to your storage unit.
 Make sure when you pack your kitchen appliances in your self-storage unit that you don’t stack heavy items on top of more delicate ones.
 Remove and prop open doors to prevent moisture and mildew buildup.